SRON-Earth/Balsa/README.md

 	TPO = TPR / (1 - TPR) = TPR / FNR = (TP/P) / (FN/P) = TP/FN

-The *False Positive Odds* indicate how many times more likely it is that a negative point in the ground thruth is incorrectly labeled by the classifier, versus it being correctly labeled:
+The *False Positive Odds* indicate how many times more likely it is that a negative point in the ground truth is incorrectly labeled by the classifier, versus it being correctly labeled:

 	FPO = FPR / (1 - FPR) = FPR / TNR = (FP/N) / (TN/N) = FP/TN